Yoann Fréget: Career

 On 6 January 2014, his first album with Universal Music France, 'Quelques Heures Avec Moi', was released.
-This record emphasized great melodies with deep and yet accessible lyrics by famous writers like François Welgryn (Celine Dion, Garou, etc.) and Jacques Veneruso (Celine Dion, Johnny Hallyday, Tina Arena, etc.), his amazing vocal abilities, and a great crossover of French pop and American soul music.
-One of the songs on the album, 'Sauras-tu m'aimer?' was specially chosen as the worldwide soundtrack for the biggest movie of the year in France (36 million $ budget), 'Beauty and The Beast', directed by Christophe Gans (with Vincent Cassel & Lea Seydoux as first roles).
-The movie garnered the number one movie spot in most countries where it has been aired, and allowed Fréget's music to reach a broader international audience.
+The record blends French pop and American soul, with lyrics contributed by François Welgryn (Celine Dion, Garou) and Jacques Veneruso (Celine Dion, Johnny Hallyday, Tina Arena).
+One of the songs on the album, 'Sauras-tu m'aimer?' was selected as the soundtrack for the French film Beauty and The Beast, directed by Christophe Gans, starring Vincent Cassel and Lea Seydoux.
+The film was a major box office success in France and several other markets.

 On this same year, Fréget was invited by the international pop singer Lara Fabian (30 million records sold worldwide) to record a duet ('On Se Retrouvera') on the album 'Les Enfants du Top 50', which met great reception of the French public when performed live on French TV channel M6.

 Fréget was also invited to perform for the opening act of WILL.I.AM's concert in Paris-Bercy Arena.

 After his victory of The Voice, Fréget sang and appeared on numerous TV shows (Vivement Dimanche, La Parenthèse Innatendue, etc.), newspapers and radios.